livekit/livekit_composite/README.md

 ## Output

 The script provides:
-- A brief summary of what changed
+- **GitHub link** at the top for easy access to view changes online
-- The impact/purpose of the changes
+- Detailed summary of what changed organized by component
-- Notable technical details
+- Specific code modifications and technical details
-- Commit information (hash, author, date, message)
+- Commit information (hash, date, message)
-- File change statistics
+- File change statistics organized by LiveKit component

 ## Requirements